encode/django-rest-framework/docs/topics/project-management.md

 All our test requirements are pinned to exact versions, in order to ensure that our test runs are reproducible.
 We maintain the requirements in the `requirements` directory.
 The requirements files are referenced from the `tox.ini` configuration file, ensuring we have a single source of truth for package versions used in testing.

+Package upgrades should generally be treated as isolated pull requests.
 You can check if there are any packages available at a newer version, by using the `pip list --outdated`.

-Package upgrades should generally be treated as isolated pull requests.
-Also note that the `pip-dump` command does not work gracefully with our requirements layout style, so any edits should be made manually.

 ---